Acre, Israel: Al-Jazzar Mosque

 Al-Jazzar Mosque was built in 1781.
 Jazzar Pasha and his successor, Sulayman Pasha al-Adil, are both buried in a small graveyard adjacent to the mosque.
 In a shrine on the second level of the mosque, a single hair from Muhammad's beard is kept and shown on special ceremonial occasions.

 Hamam al-Basha

-Built in 1795 by Jazzar Pasha, Acre's Turkish bath has a series of hot rooms and a hexagonal steam room with a marble fountain.
+Built in 1795 by Jazzar Pasha, Acre's Turkish bath, south of the citadel, has a series of hot rooms and a hexagonal steam room with a marble fountain.
 It was used by the Irgun as a bridge to break into the citadel's prison.
-The bathhouse kept functioning until 1950.
+The bathhouse kept functioning until 1950 and has housed a museum since 1954.
+The building features marble floors, tiled walls, and colored glass in the domed roof, supported by four marble columns.

 Citadel of Acre

-The current building which constitutes the citadel of Acre is an Ottoman fortification, built on the foundation of the citadel of the Knights Hospitaller.
+In the northern part of the Old City stands the citadel, built between 1775 and 1805 by Jazzar Pasha on the foundations of an older Crusader fortress.
+The current building is an Ottoman fortification, built on the foundation of the citadel of the Knights Hospitaller.
 The citadel was part of the city's defensive formation, reinforcing the northern wall.
+There, the citadel integrates with the defensive walls at the Treasury Tower (Arabic: Burj al-Hazana), with a view of the Old City and Haifa Bay.
+East of the tower, a Crusader-era garden has been recreated in front of the Visitor Center entrance.
+The citadel features two inner courtyards, measuring 170 meters east to west and about 100 meters wide.
 During the 20th century the citadel was used mainly as Acre Prison and as the site for a gallows.
 During the Palestinian mandate period, activists of Arab nationalist and the Jewish Zionist movements were held prisoner there; some were executed there.

+Today, the citadel's primary attraction is the Museum of Underground Prisoners, dedicated to the Jewish resistance during the Mandatory Palestine.
+Exhibits include artifacts from nine executed Jewish fighters and a prison gallows.
+One display is a model depicting a 1947 prisoner escape.
+Adjacent is the Okashi Art Museum, showcasing works by Israeli painter Absalom Okashi.